 In 2015, the Department was renamed the Department of Psychology and Neuroscience.
 This name change for the Department was approved via faculty vote to more effectively encompass the diversity of our faculty’s teaching and research initiatives.
 The department renaming coincides with our introduction of the Neuroscience Minor in Fall 2015.
 Due to the continued growth of the Department, the University began a $12 million renovation of Howell Hall in 2014.
 Repairs were completed in 2016 and Howell Hall is now a state-of-the-art research facility for the Department, containing core laboratories for human neurostimulation, physiological monitoring, brain imaging, and behavioral observation.

-Currently, the Department offers a B.A. and B.S. degree for undergraduates, a Cognitive Science minor, a Neuroscience Minor, and the M.A. and Ph.D. at the graduate-level.
+The Department offers three degrees for undergraduates – a B.A. in Psychology, a B.S. in Neuroscience, and a B.S. in Psychology, a Cognitive Science minor, a Neuroscience Minor, and the M.A. and Ph.D. at the graduate-level.
 Admission to the graduate program is limited to individuals seeking a Ph.D., but in some areas, students are also required to complete a M.A. thesis.
 Our Graduate Programs include Behavioral and Integrative Neuroscience, Clinical Psychology, Cognitive Psychology, Developmental Psychology, Quantitative Psychology, and Social Psychology.